StefNijenhuis/Vivorbi/README.md

 # README

-After cloning, run rake db:migrate
-Start the server and head over to 0.0.0.0:3000/users/new and create a user with the name John Doe
-If you don't do this you will run into problems because you're missing the dummy user
+After cloning CD into the project folder and run the following commands
+* _bundle_
+* _rake db:migrate_
+* _rake db:seed_

+You can then start the server by running _rails s_.

-To get to the new branch run: git checkout --track origin/sprint_2
-After you check into the new branch run: git pull
+To get to the new branch run: _git checkout --track origin/sprint_2_ After you check into the new branch run: _git pull_
-To be save run: rake db:migrate
+To be save run: _rake db:migrate_ and _rake db:seed_ after pulling each time.